 Put simply, an ordinary person viewing the depiction would have to reasonably conclude it's an actual minor engaging in sexually explicit conduct (18 U.S.C. § 2256).

-Under 18 U.S.C. § 2252, depictions must actually be child pornography with real minors, not drawings or computer-generated images.
+Under 18 U.S.C. § 2252, depictions must be child pornography with actual minors, not drawings or computer-generated images.

-Peer to peer networks are a huge issue within child pornography laws under the federal system.
+Peer-to-peer networks are a massive issue within child pornography laws under the federal system.
 If prosecutors can prove you distributed child porn online, you will be facing a harsh federal prison sentence.

-Put simply, if anyone, including a federal law enforcement agent, is able to download child porn material from your computer, you could be convicted of the more serious charge of distribution of child pornography.
+Put simply, if anyone, including a federal law enforcement agent, can download child porn material from your computer, you could be convicted of the more severe charge of distribution of child pornography.

-For more information, our California sex crime defense lawyers are providing an overview below.
+Our California sex crime defense lawyers are providing an overview below for more information.

 Penalties for a Federal Child Porn Conviction